iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week7_mapbox2/README.md

 Part of the reason why I don't love this map is because I want to focus on the areas with more people in poverty, but most of the map has lower poverty.
 Let's try another strategy.

 - First, I'm going to (here, somewhat arbitrarily) create cut-off where I will filter out blocks that are below **300** people in poverty.
 In other words, below 300 the `fill-opacity` should be 0.
 (Try the `'step'` expression)
-- Second, I'm going to visualize the tracks with at least 300 people in poverty to be one color again (try this color: `#f5ef42`)
+- Second, I'm going to visualize the tracks with at least 300 people in poverty to be one color again (try this: `'transparent',300,'#f5ef42'`)

 You should now have a map that looks like this:
 <p align='center'>